 Stress-sensitivity PRS used for the preliminary results included here were generated with PLINK (Purcell et al., 2007) based on summary statistics from Penner-Goeke et al. (2023).
 Briefly, for each PRS, a data frame containing risk alleles and their associated effect sizes for each SNP was provided to PLINK, and PLINK then calculated the sum of the risk alleles for each participant weighted by effect size.

 Final results will compare stress-sensitivity PRS to PRS for MDD, ADHD, PTSD, and anxiety disorders calculated based on summary statistics from Howard et al. (2019), ADHD Working Group of the Psychiatric Genomics Consortium (PGC) et al. (2019), Nievergelt et al. (2024), and Otowa et al. (2016) respectively.
-To better account for ancestry-related effects, final results will use a more sophisticated method to generate PRS for anxiety, MDD, PTSD, and ADHD such as PRS-Csx (Ruan et al., 2022), BridgePRS (Hoggart et al., 2024), or SBayesRC (Zheng et al., 2024).
+To improve PRS accuracy across ancestry groups, final results will use a more sophisticated method to generate PRS for anxiety, MDD, PTSD, and ADHD (i.e., PRS-Csx (Ruan et al., 2022), BridgePRS (Hoggart et al., 2024), or SBayesRC (Zheng et al., 2024), which incorporate summary statistics across GWAS from multiple ancestry populations and/or biological annotations of SNPs to refine effect size estimates per SNP).
 These techniques are not applicable to the stress-sensitivity PRS because it was generated experimentally based on results from individuals of unknown ancestry.

 Analysis

-Using the R package GENESIS (Gogarten et al., 2019), linear regression was be performed with scores from each of the eight subscales, externalizing, internalizing, and total problems on the CBCL as outcomes.
+Using the R package GENESIS (Gogarten et al., 2019), linear regression will be performed with scores from each of the eight subscales, externalizing, internalizing, and total problems on the CBCL as outcomes.
 Logistic regression was also be performed with lifetime diagnosis of MDD, ADHD, PTSD, and any anxiety disorder other than specific phobia as outcomes.
-Study site and genetic relatedness (quantified with GRMs) were be random effects.
-Subject sex, age, and the first eight ancestry PCs were be fixed effect covariates.
+Study site and genetic relatedness (quantified with GRMs) will be modeled as random effects.
+Subject sex, age, and the first eight ancestry PCs will be fixed effect covariates.
 Analysis code will be available in a Github repository.

 Preliminary Results: RQ1